wormhole-foundation/trustless-generic-relayer/README.md

 # Generic Relayers

-[TOC]

 ## Objective

-Develop a common standard for cross-chain relaying system that any application can interface with on-chain to enable better composability.
+Develop a common standard for a cross-chain relaying system that any application can interface with on-chain to enable better composability.

 ## Background